Top 10 On-Page SEO Tips for Beginners

 Search engine optimization, or better known as SEO, is a method of increasing your website’s visibility to search engine users.
 When a user types something they’re looking for into a search engine, the results they’re presented with are ranked in a particular order that has been calculated through SEO.

-There are different ways you can optimize your site for a better ranking in search engine results and in this article, we’ll be focusing specifically on on-page SEO tips.
+There are different ways you can optimize your site for a better ranking in search engine results, and in this article, we’ll be focusing specifically on on-page SEO tips.
 This refers to any optimizations you can do on your website.
-As around 95% of users don’t venture past the first page of search results when they are looking for something, it is vital to have an understanding of how to use on-page SEO techniques.
+As around 95% of users don’t venture past the first page of search results when they are looking for something, it is vital to understand of how to use on-page SEO techniques.